shatunelly7/Digital-financial-literacy-in-Luo/README.md

 - Using a Smartphone Effectively
 - Tips for Entrepreneurs

-You can check out the final app by clicking [here] (https://womfm-digital-financial-literacy.netlify.app/).
+You can check out the final app by clicking [here](https://womfm-digital-financial-literacy.netlify.app/).